jupdike/tsvg/README.md

 The Font tag will parse the .svg font file specified by path, as XML, and convert it to a normalized .JSON representation.
 TSVG will cache this as font-abcdef1234567890.json to speed up subsequent runs of <code>tsvg</code>.
 (The hash includes the contents of the file and the white listed characters, if any, so should be stable.)

-The TextPath tag uses the same attributes as the <a href="">SVG text tag</a>, including those in the example above, as well as letter-spacing.
+The TextPath tag uses (some of) the same attributes as the <a href="https://www.w3.org/TR/SVG/text.html#AlignmentProperties">SVG text tag</a>, including those in the example above, as well as letter-spacing.
 (Ligatures like fi ff are supported, but not when letter-spacing is used.
-This matches the text tag) The TextPath-specific attribute font-id is mandatory (to know which font to use) but could later use the same system as the text tag, with family and weight.
+This matches the text tag) The TextPath-specific attribute **font-id** is mandatory (to know which font to use) but could later use the same system as the &lt;text&gt; tag, with family and weight.

 In order to convert .otf and .ttf fonts to .svg fonts, just search online for converters, or use <a href="https://fontforge.github.io/en-US/">FontForge</a> at home.
 (FF's UI is terrible on the Mac, so I use it from the command-line.
 YMMV.)
-Remember that professional fonts have license restrictions, so good luck with that.
+Remember that professional fonts have license restrictions, so good luck navigating that.

 ## Caveats

 (!) do not put newlines inside of attributes, for example <code>&lt;path d="whatever NEWLINE whatever"/&gt;</code> because it will not parse correclty.
 This is a limitation of JSX.

 (!) do not include <code>&lt;!DOCTYPE&gt;</code> or <code>&lt;?xml ...&gt;</code> -- just remove them completely.
-The generated JSX code looks like: <code>TSVG.Templates['my-file-name'] = &lt;svg ...&gt;</code> before it is compiled to vanilla JS, so this must be exactly one tag!
+The generated JSX code looks like: <code>TSVG.Templates['my-file-name'] = &lt;svg ...&gt;...&lt;/svg&gt;</code> before it is compiled to vanilla JS, so this must be exactly one element (does not have to be **svg**, could be **path** or whatever, must be a single element)

 (!) @xyz = rhs; -- right hand side cannot have ; characters, even inside a string.
 Use @makeStyle({a: b, c: d}) instead.